-- Students admitted to the University based upon false or incomplete information in the application process may be subject to disciplinary action under Policy 6-400, including admission revocation, dismissal, or revocation of course credits, grades, and degrees. - 6.
+- 5. Students admitted to the University based upon false or incomplete information in the application process may be subject to disciplinary action under the Student Code, Policy 6-400, including admission revocation, dismissal, or revocation of course credits, grades, and degrees. - 6.
+All applicants who are initially denied admission to the University by decision of the Office of Admissions have the right to appeal that decision to the Credits and Admissions Committee, which has the final authority to admit or deny the applicants under condition or exception. - 7.
 Applicants who are admitted must subsequently enroll in University courses within the required time period, which shall be established by the Office of Admissions and approved by the Credits and Admissions Committee.
-An admitted student who fails to so timely register (without having an approved deferment per Section III-H) will become ineligible to register for subsequent semesters, and to regain eligibility will be required to re-apply for admission. - 7.
-All applicants who are initially denied admission to the University by decision of the Office of Admissions have the right to appeal that decision to the Credits and Admissions Committee, which has the final authority to admit or deny the applicants under condition or exception. - C. Admission on Exception Basis. - Applicants initially denied admission through the holistic review process described in Section III-B-3 may appeal the decision to the Office of Admissions on an exception basis under the provisions of Utah Board of Higher Education Policy R461-4.6. - Applicants wishing to appeal the initial denial of admission by the Office of Admissions based on this Section III-C must provide additional documentation to the Office of Admissions, by the established deadline, to demonstrate: - a.
-Why common indicators of predicted academic success may not be valid indicators of their potential success at the University; or
+An admitted student who fails to so timely register (without having an approved deferment per Section III-H) will become ineligible to register for subsequent semesters, and to regain eligibility will be required to re-apply for admission.

+C. Admission on Exception Basis

+- Applicants initially denied admission through the holistic review process described in Section III-B-3 may appeal the decision to the Office of Admissions on an exception basis under the provisions of Utah Board of Regents Policy R461-4.6. - 2.
+Applicants wishing to appeal the initial denial of admission by the Office of Admissions based on this Section III-C must provide additional documentation to the Office of Admissions, by the established deadline, to demonstrate: - No more than five percent of any admitted class may be admitted on an exception basis under the terms of this Section III-C. (See Regents Policy R461-4.6)

-- b.
-How their special talents or diversity will enhance the institution's character. - No more than five percent of any admitted class may be admitted on an exception basis under the terms of this Section III-C. (See Utah Board of Higher Education Policy R461-4.6) - Students admitted on an exception basis will be matched, to the extent possible, with appropriate support mechanisms at the University to increase their likelihood of success. - D. Admission for Freshman Applicants. - Admissions decisions for all freshman applicant categories in this Section III-D will be based on the individualized holistic evaluation of applicants' qualifications which is described in Section III-B-3 above, as well as any additional requirements specified below for a particular category. - 2.
-Freshman applicants must submit the following required credentials materials: - An official copy of the high school transcript or certification of courses completed, sent directly from the school of record; and b.
-ACT or SAT scores; and
+4. Students admitted on an exception basis will be matched, to the extent possible, with appropriate support mechanisms at the University to increase their likelihood of success.

+D. Admission for Freshman Applicants

+- Admissions decisions for all freshman applicant categories in this Section III-D will be based on the individualized holistic evaluation of applicants' qualifications which is described in Section III-B-3 above, as well as any additional requirements specified below for a particular category. - 2.
+Freshman applicants must submit the following required credentials materials: - a.
+An official copy of the high school transcript or certification of courses completed, sent directly from the school of record; - ACT or SAT scores; and c.
+Other credentials materials determined by the Credits and Admissions Committee to be uniformly appropriate for freshman applicants.